liferay/liferay-docs/developer/frameworks/articles/01-front-end-development/05-creating-js-widgets-with-js-tooling/04-localizing-your-widget.markdown

 3. Retrieve a language key's localized value in JavaScript with the `Liferay.Language.get('key')` method.

-Next you can learn how to automatically translate your language keys into other locales.
+Great!
+Now you know how to localize your widget!

 ## Related Topics